alshedivat/al-folio/_posts/2022-06-30-Academic-resource.md

 # NOTES:
 #   - make sure that TOC names match the actual section names
 #     for hyperlinks within the post to work correctly.
-#   - we may want to automate TOC generation in the future using
+#   - we may want to automate TOC generation in the future by using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
   - name: Introduction